centreon/centreon-collect/doc/installation/index.rst

 Using packages
 **************

-Centreon provides RPM for its products through Centreon Entreprise Server (CES).
+Centreon provides RPM for its products through Centreon Open Sources (ex CES).
 Open source products are freely available from our repository.
-These packages are available for CentOS 6 x86_64, which is the sole platform officially supported by Centreon.
+These packages are available for CentOS 6 or 7 architeture x86_64, which is the sole platform officially supported by Centreon.

 .. _user_installation_packages_prerequisites: